-The Authority has a Corporate Governance Policy, and this is reviewed annually.
-The policy aligns to the CIPFA (Chartered Institute of Public Finance and Accountancy)/SOLACE (Society of Local Authority Chief Executives) 'Delivering Good Governance in Local Government: Framework (2016) publication.
+The Authority has a Corporate Governance Policy, and this was most recently reviewed and approved by the Authority in February 2020.
+The policy supports us in working to the principles of the CIPFA (Chartered Institute of Public Finance and Accountancy)/SOLACE (Society of Local Authority Chief Executives) 'Delivering Good Governance in Local Government'.
 In preparing this Annual Governance Statement, the CIPFA/SOLACE framework is used as the benchmark or standard by which to measure against.